-To install package using pip: pip install coremltools.
+To install the package using pip: pip install coremltools.
 This short code example demonstrates how to convert tf.keras model into .mlmodel format suitable for Core ML.
 We used version 4.0 of coremltools in our project.

 In our research, we tried to solve one typical problem for sports analytics – action detection.
 The main condition – the model should be integrated into iPhone 12.
 We selected volleyball as the targeted sport and “a serve” as the targeted action.
-To simplify the problem we assume that serves from both sides of the court should be classified as a serve.
-As the dataset for training we’ve used the public Volleyball Activity Dataset that contains seven challenging volleyball activity classes annotated in six videos from professionals in the Austrian Volley League (season 2011/12).
+To simplify the problem, we assume that serves from both sides of the court should be classified as a serve.
+As the dataset for training, we’ve used the public Volleyball Activity.
+Dataset that contains seven challenging volleyball activity classes annotated in six videos from professionals in the Austrian Volley League (season 2011/12).
 We also extended this dataset by 25 videos collected by ourselves.

 The main challenge is that sometimes we can’t see the player who does the serve (he’s behind the camera).
 So the model should work well enough for both visible and hidden serves.